 How Long Does Day Treatment (Partial Hospitalization) Last?

-Swift River requires that clients spend at least 10 days in partial hospitalization.
-However, clients who need ongoing care are welcome to participate in outpatient therapy as long as they may need.
+Vertava Health of Massachusetts requires that clients spend at least 10 days in partial hospitalization.
+However, clients who need ongoing care are welcome to participate in outpatient therapy as long as they may need it.

-At Swift River, we encourage clients to continue day treatment and outpatient therapy as long as necessary for a successful recovery.
+At Vertava Health of Massachusetts, we encourage clients to continue day treatment and outpatient therapy as long as necessary for a successful recovery.

 Is Day Treatment Right For Me?